mralbertchen/stifties/README.md

 We see the following factors as strong avenues for adoption and growth:

+:one: Create stickers that are backed by one NFT.
+This way, artists can generate license income from selling stickers.

-:one: Gamify the cryptocollectible purchase experience: Sets need to include a minimum of ten stickers.
+:two: Gamify the cryptocollectible purchase experience: Sets need to include a minimum of ten stickers.
 This drives additional demand by collectors to fill gaps in their collections.
 In addition, Super-Sets would include rare collectibles and thus costs more than normal sets.

-:two: Launchpad for new collectible sales: Ability to showcase collectibles to a wide audience before launch of official sale.
+:three: Launchpad for new collectible sales: Ability to showcase collectibles to a wide audience before launch of official sale.
 Turn into a distribution channel of choice for NFT creators.

-:three: Attract new creator to the Sticker economy: Content creator not only profit from recurring licensing income but also from a value increase of the NFT.
+:four: Attract new creator to the Sticker economy: Content creator not only profit from recurring licensing income but also from a value increase of the NFT.
 This represents additional upside not available in the current sticker economy.

-:four: Drive data analytics: Downloads and views give evidence about the popularity of a NFT-sticker which are relevant to the NFT investor community
+:five: Drive data analytics: Downloads and views give evidence about the popularity of a NFT-sticker which are relevant to the NFT investor community

 ## To Start